Mau-Organisasi-Baik/MauMain-server/api_docs.md

 Description:

 - leave user from selected reservation
-- (note) resets a reservation into empty when there are no users in reservation
+- (note) deletes a reservation when there are no users in reservation

 - headers